apinstein/metabase-es-sql-driver/README.md

 Once you have the full `clj` stack working...

-### Metabase Dependency

-I am not sure how/why exactly this works, but the latest version of the metabase code won't be available to this project until you build the driver support from the core metabase project.
+## Setting up the Metabase-Core project

+The best way to do development on drivers is to download the (`metabase-core` codebase)[https://github.com/metabase/metabase] and drop this project into `modules/drivers`.

 ```
-# elsewhere on your machine...
+# somewhere on your machine...
 git clone git@github.com:metabase/metabase.git
 cd metabase
 lein install-for-building-drivers

+# install our plugin
+cd modules/drivers
+git clone git@github.com:apinstein/metabase-es-sql-driver.git
 ```

-Failure to do this will result in errors that look like the compiler not seeing functions from metabase-core that you know exist.
+NOTE: Failure to have metabase-core built properly via `lein install-for-building-drivers` will result in errors that look like the compiler not seeing functions from metabase-core that you know exist.

+Open the (Metabase Server)[http://localhost:3000] and complete the initialization steps.
+Skip adding a data source.

 ### Dev Cycle

 Make your changes and run this to compile & re-run metabase.

+#### Building an uberjar for "drop-in" of our driver to any metabase

 ```
 DEBUG=1 LEIN_SNAPSHOTS_IN_RELEASE=true lein uberjar \
  && cp target/uberjar/elasticsearch.metabase-driver.jar ./metabase/plugins

 # kill and restart metabase
 java -jar metabase.jar
 ```